Virginia Welcomes

 Our Marketing Grant Program provides support for innovative marketing, outreach, and promotional initiatives.
 This grant is offered to help grow and promote equine associations, organizations, events, and venues across the state.
 Additionally, The Board is funding an awareness campaign to promote opportunities and activities available in Virginia to surrounding states, expanding our reach and engagement beyond state lines.

-Supporting Equine Organizations for a Stronger Industry
+Supporting Equine Organizations for a

 We offer a Sponsorship Program to support eligible equine organizations and institutions in achieving mission-driven goals that enhance their economic growth and impact on Virginia’s horse industry.